mohAhmadRaza/UC-Barkeley-Solutions/README.md

 # UC-BARKELY SOLUTION: REMIX-24 Contest Problem Bank Solutions

-This repository contains the solutions for the REMIX-24 contest problems.
+This repository contains the solutions for the 3 REMIX-24 contest problems and remaining are the solutions of problems for CALICO-24 actual competition.
 The solutions are provided based on the input-output pairings given in the files `inputs.txt` and `output.txt`.
 This repo follows the official pattern/template provided by CALICI.

 ## Repository Structure